How To Prove Medical Negligence In A Compensation Case

-By Stephen Lawson.
-Last Updated 29th July 2021.
+By Emily Jones.
+Last Updated 20th April 2023.
 On this page, you will find advice and information on how to prove medical negligence, and on the process of making a compensation claim once clinical negligence is proven.
 There is a personal injury claims time limit of three years, so as long as you are within this limit, this guide will be of use to you.

 If you don’t have the time to read all of this guide, then you can contact Legal Expert on 0800 073 8804, and we will do our very best to answer any questions you may have, and get your clinical negligence claim started.

 - What Evidence Do You Need For Medical Negligence Claims?